Socialcap-app/socialcap-anonymous-voting/docs/protocol-relayer-api.md

 Anyone can register a community, but only the owner can add members to it.

-If the community has not been registered with an owner, anyone can add members or add itself to it (we call this a fully open community).
+If the community has not been registered with an owner, anyone can add members or add itself to it (we call this a fully open community). **NOTE**: this is not yet available.

 **Actions**